Loopring/protocols/packages/loopring_v3/DESIGN.md

 Every operator stakes the same amount of LRC to make the onchain logic as cheap as possible (otherwise we'd have to use weights to give operators with a larger stake more chance to be selected).
 An operator can register itself (by calling `registerOperator`) multiple times to increase its chances to be chosen as the active operator.
 The active operator can be queried by calling `getActiveOperatorID`.

 An operator can choose to unregister itself at any time by calling `unregisterOperator`.
 To make sure the operator doesn't have any unproven blocks left an operator can only withdraw the amount he staked after a safe period of time (currently 1 day) by calling `withdrawOperatorStake`.

+> [Feedback]: the amount of LRC for staking may actualy vary among operators, if we ever allow this amount to be updated by a super user.
+For example, if the amount was specified as 100K LRC, then one month later, we decrease it to 80K, then operators who join late will only need to stake 80K instead of 100K, and operators who have staked 100K can actualy unregistere and register again.
+But if we change the amount from 80K to 100K, previous operators should still be treated valid and equal.

 ### Restrictions